Yunabell-VU/software-containerization-practice/README.md

 ```

 ### Roles
 Three roles are configured to grant different level of permission to access resources inside the cluster.
 They are **pod-viewer-role.yaml**, **developer-role.yaml**, and **secret-viewer-role.yaml**.
-In short, a pod-viewer can only read, watch, list pods under the current namespace; A developer can access more resoureces such as deployments and service.
+In short, a pod-viewer can only read, watch, list pods under the current namespace; A developer can access more resoureces such as deployments and services.
 Also the permission to **update** is granted; Only a secret-viewer has the right to get, watch, list the secret.
 Note that even though secret-viewer is set to be a custer role, it only works for the current namespace because it is a role binding inside the current namespace that associate with it, not a cluster role binding.

 To test the RBAC system, we used static bearer tokens to simulate users.
-Specifically, fan, yuna, and cai are created and bind to different roles.
+Specifically, fan, yuna, and cai are created and binded to different roles.
 That is, all 3 users are pod-viewer; yuna and fan are developer; fan is the only secret viewer.

 Expected behavior using **auth can-i** command:
 ```shell